hs7t/peek/README.md

 ![A terminal screenshot of peek](https://i.imgur.com/YA5YSOk.png)

 Peek is a tiny CLI tool that quickly gives you a preview of all human-readable text files in a directory.
-It features:
+Features:
-- smart file detection and support for most non-binary files, even those without file extensions or in obscure formats
+- smart file detection and support for most non-binary files, even those in obscure formats or without a file extension
 - little to no setup and a small, self-contained package
 - nice code previews with syntax highlighting
 - fuzzy, case-insensitive search and glob pattern-based filtering